 June is from Louisville, Kentucky.
 She graduated from the University of Louisville and then received a Masters in Journalism from Northwestern University's Medill School of Journalism.

-She is currently based in Louisville, KY.
+She is currently based in Charleston, WV.